 These practices are the entering wedge of worse things, and may be classed as some of the by-products of the teaching of Evolution in the schools.
-When children are taught that they are the faroff descendants of monkeys and apes, it does not take much persuasion to get them to ignore the conventionalities of good society; and since animals have no sense of modesty, why should the evoluted animal (called man) have any such
+When children are taught that they are the faroff descendants of monkeys and apes, it does not take much persuasion to get them to ignore the conventionalities of good society; and since animals have no sense of modesty, why should the evoluted animal (called man) have any such sense?

 Some games played in the schools are calculated still further to diminish the sense of modesty on the part of the young.
-Judging from pictures of basket-ball teams that sometimes appear in the newspapers, the attire of the players is far from what is desired.
+Judging from pictures of. basket-ball teams that sometimes appear in the newspapers, the attire of the players is far from what is desired.
 Appearing in public in such attire tends further to diminish all sense of modesty on the part of players and spectators until one wonders if the time is not coming when games will be played with the contestants entirely naked!
 It is reported that when the Greeks under Antiochus Epiphanes gained control of Jerusalem and popularized the Grecian games, young Jews were led to compete in these games in public with no clothing whatever on them.
 That was in the days of Grecian decline.
-Civilization is on the decline in our days also, and it looks as though the race was headed again for the slime and corruption that marked the declining years of those ancient
+Civilization is on the decline in our days also, and it looks as though the race was headed again for the slime and corruption that marked the declining years of those ancient nations.

 A few centuries ago, when European nations were sinking in corruption, a few religious men and women, their consciences grieved at what they saw on all hands, crossed the sea and planted a nation on this continent that thrived and became at one time the model of all nations.
 But prosperity and plenty have brought their train of evils that attend luxury, and the standards of those ancient nation-builders are being ignored.
 There is no new continent to which conscientious individuals can go and plant anew a nation with ideals of thrift and honesty with the religious atmosphere that a Bible-believing and Bible-practicing people love.
 America is, as some one has said, "the last West."
 We can go no further.
-Civilization is evidently doomed unless a reformation in religion, politics, business and society tak-
+Civilization is evidently doomed unless a reformation in religion, politics, business and society takes place.

-The plan of consolidated schools that has making such inroads in some parts of the country. brought all the school children of a township to one center to obtain their education, while advertised as a great improvement over the old district told it is part of the required curriculum, and that school plan, has failed to produce the genuine their children cannot pass in their grades, if the scholarship of the old schools.
+The plan of consolidated schools that has brought all the school children of a township to one center to obtain their education, while advertised as a great improvement over the old district school plan, has failed to produce the genuine scholarship of the old schools.
 The little schoolhouse on the corner produced better writers, better spellers, better mathematicians, better readers than these boasted consolidated schools.
 Furthermore, play was clean, teachers were religious, Bible readers and Bible believers.
 The New Testament was a book every scholar was supposed to have and read from every morning in the opening exercises.
 Now the devoutly religious schoolteacher is rare, and there are whole schools with scarcely a boy or girl in them who makes any claim of being a Christian.
-If a boy or girl undertakes to cite the Bible as authority in many schools he is laughed to scorn by teachers and pu-
+If a boy or girl undertakes to cite the Bible as authority in many schools he is laughed to scorn by teachers and pupils.